 Jad agrees to lend $15,000 to his close friend Julian.
 It’s a decent sum of money for Jad, but he feels comfortable lending the money with an official loan agreement in place.
 Julian will use the money to renovate his new community artist studio in Berkeley, California. 🎨 The friends set up a contract that states the terms of the loan, including a lump sum payment to be repaid over the course of 15 months starting three months after payment.
 Jad also adds a 3% interest rate to make the loan work for him.
-Thanks in part to a promissory note with set terms, Julian pays on time every month and the loan goes smoothly.
+Thanks in part to a with set terms, Julian pays on time every month and the loan goes smoothly.

 Here’s an example of a not-so-ideal personal loan situation between family members, and how it could have gone better: